NIC Logo

 • Candidates will be evaluated on the following tasks:

-• 11.1 Blood exposure supplies are labeled in English
+• 11.1 Blood exposure supplies and materials are labeled in English

 • 11.2 Removes materials from first aid kit